24/7 service: Commercial business

 24/7 service might be offered by a supermarket, convenience store, ATM, automated online assistant, filling station, restaurant, concierge services or a staffed datacenter, or a staffing company that specializes in providing nurses since often nurses cover shifts 24/7 at hospital which are open 24/7.
 24/7 services may also include taxicabs, security services, and in densely populated urban areas, construction crews.

 Emergency services and transport

 Public 24/7 services often include those provided by emergency medical providers, police, fire and emergency telephone numbers, such as 9-1-1 in North America.

 Transport services like airports, airlines, and ferry services, and in some cases trains and buses, may provide 24-hour service.
-Examples of public transport services operating 24/7 include the New York City Subway, PATCO, the Copenhagen Metro, and two lines of the Chicago "L".
-Some public transportation services, including two lines of the SEPTA system, some lines of the London Underground, the Barcelona Metro, and the Istanbul Metro, only offer 24-hour service on Friday and Saturday nights.
+Examples of public transport services operating 24/7 include the New York City Subway, Staten Island Railway, PATH, PATCO, the Copenhagen Metro, and the Red Line and Blue Line of the Chicago "L".
+Many networks run a reduced night service schedule.